jgwhite/guides-source/guides/v3.7.0/index.md

-Welcome to the Ember.js Guides!
+Welcome to the Ember.js Guides.
 This documentation will take you from total beginner to Ember expert.

 ## What is Ember?